 The glitter, glow and frenzied fun of the holidays makes it the most festive time of the year.
 But the sparkle of the season can come with hidden dangers for your children.
-“With how busy the holidays get, it can be easy to overlook precautions you should take with decorations to keep your kids safe,” says Sandeepa Rajadhyaksha, M.D., Associate Medical Director at Children’s Health℠ Pediatric Group.
+“With how busy the holidays get, it can be easy to overlook precautions you should take with decorations to keep your kids safe,” says Dawn D. Johnson, M.D., Medical Director of Children's Health℠ Pediatric Group.
 “Taking a moment to assess your surroundings can help you identify any potential hazards and prevent them from harming your children.”

 Here are eight tips to help keep the holidays happy and safe for your entire family.